 Air Canada Aeroplan is transfer partners with Amex Membership Rewards, Chase Ultimate Rewards, and Capital One, so if you have transferrable points this is a great program to book through.
 On top of that, there’s the new Aeroplan® Credit Card (review), which is lucrative and recently launched in the United States.

 Earn Aeroplan points on Air Mauritius

-Air Canada Aeroplan has added Air Mauritius as its newest airline partner.
+Air Canada Aeroplan has added Air Mauritius as an airline partner, and it’s now possible to earn and redeem Aeroplan points for travel on Air Mauritius.
 This is a great new partnership for those looking to travel to Africa.
 Air Mauritius offers a good business class product, and award availability is generally also easy to come by.